Huron School District (South Dakota)

-The Huron School District is a public school district in Huron, South Dakota, United States.
-It contains four elementary schools, a middle school, a vocational school, a high school, two Hutterite colonies and an alternative high school.
+The Huron School District 02-2 is a public school district in Huron, South Dakota, United States.
+It contains four elementary schools, a middle school, a vocational school, Huron High School, two Hutterite colonies and an alternative high school.
 The school district owns and operated the local arena and the former Si Tanka University sports center.
 Huron School District is a member of the South Dakota High School Activities Association.
 It offers special education, Title I, and a large ESL program.

 The voters in the Huron School District are voting on a $22.165 million bond issue to remodel and add to the current elementary school due to its limited space and poor conditions.

+Most of the district is in Beadle County, where it includes Huron, Morningside, and Riverside Colony.
+A portion is in Sanborn County.

 History

 The Huron School District was founded in 1880 with 15 students in a converted store in downtown Huron.
 They stayed there until the first school buildings were ready to be used.